St. Petersburg, National Library of Russia, MS Lat. Q. v. 1. 78

 • Limited Edition: 995 copies

-• Full-size color reproduction of the entire original document, Missale Remense: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.
+• Full-size color reproduction of the entire original document, Missal of Saint-Nicaise: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.

-Commentary also available in German as "Das Reimser Missale in Sankt Petersburg" by König, Ebernard and Röschel, Dieter (Verlagsbuchhandlung Anton Pfeiler: Simbach am Inn, 2007).
+A volume in German titled "Das Reimser Missale in Sankt Petersburg" by König, Ebernard and Röschel, Dieter (Verlagsbuchhandlung Anton Pfeiler: Simbach am Inn, 2007) can be purchased separately.

 Binding